-POLLOWING the patenting of the principles of the modern steam engine by James Watt in 1769 and 1774, steam power was for many years used only for such purposes as mine pumping and the operation of the very simple machines which marked the beginning of the industrial era.
+COLLOWING the patenting of the principles of the I modern steam engine by James Watt in 1769 and 1774, steam power was for many years used only for such purposes as mine pumping and the operation of the very simple machines which marked the beginning of the industrial era.
 Steam power in transportation was put to practical use in propelling ships some years before it was employed on railroads.
 The world's first steam railway, the Stockton and Darlington, began operating in England in 1825.
-The first steam locomotive used in the United States was the "Stourbridge Lion," imported from England.
-It had its trial trip on the gravity road of the Delaware & Hudson Company, built to carry anthracite coal from Carbondale to Honesdale, Pa.
+In the same year the first steam locomotive ran in America.
+It was built by Colonel John Stevens, original projector of the Pennsylvania Railroad, who operated it on a circular track on his estate at Hoboken, N. J.